hoangnv735/ipynb-viewer-firefox/README.md

 `ipynb-viewer` is a Firefox addons to view .ipynb file without notebook server

+## Install

+I wrote this addons for my personal usage, so I dont

 ## Usage

 After installed, click on addons icon to open view-tab.